fulleni/headlineHub/README.md

 # 📰 HeadlineHub 📰

-Flutter-based mobile application that delivers personalized headlines.
-It includes an intuitive admin dashboard for efficient management and an API for fetching and updating the latest headlines content, ensuring users receive tailored and up-to date
+💙 Flutter mobile app that delivers personalized news headlines.
+It includes a robust web dashboard for content management, and a high-performance API.

 ## 🗺️ Project Overview